MaxHalford/chime/README.md

 ## Things to do

 - Some mechanism to automatically call `chime.warning` when a warning occurs.
+- Make it work with a remote machine.
+For instance a Jupyter Notebook hosted on a remote machine.
 - More themes!

 ## Acknowledgements